alexandruvasu69/conference-manager/README.md

 | Author               | test3        | 1234     |
 |                      | test4        | 1234     |

+These accounts are demo-only and may be reset at any time.

 ### How to use the test accounts

 1. Go to the login page of the deployed app